 10.25.3.2.1 General(Ed)

+In this clause, ANQP refers to the Advertisement Protocols indicated by the Advertisement Protocol IDs 0 and 5.

 A STA may use ANQP to retrieve information as defined in Table 8-184 from a peer STA.
 The ANQP requests use ANQP-elements that include the ANQP-element type of Q in Table 10-10.
 The ANQP query request uses the Query List ANQP-element comprised of ANQP-elements Info IDs from Table 8-184.